NaeemK1188/c1224-code-solutions/dom-manipulation/dom-manipulation-quiz-notes.md

 - What is the `className` property of element objects?

+  its the property of the Dom element that allows us to manipulate the CSS classes applied to an element

 - How do you update the CSS class attribute of an element using JavaScript?

+  using setter functionality: DomElement.className = newClass1

 - What is the `textContent` property of element objects?

+  it's the DOM element property represents the text content of an element.
+It allows us to manipulate the text content

 - How do you update the text within an element using JavaScript?

+  using setter functionality DomElement.textContent = "new text"

 - Is the `event` parameter of an event listener callback always useful?

+  The Event is a global object.
+The event parameter can be omitted, but its important to be used locally

 - Would this assignment be simpler or more complicated if we didn't use a variable to keep track of the number of clicks?

+  More complicated, is to manipulate the color.
+The counter number issue is trivial

 - Why is storing information about a program in variables better than only storing it in the DOM?

+  In order to manipulate the DOM element or control its behavior or makes it dynamically changes

 ## Notes